Aquilatery/Rainbow-Music-Visualizer-Wallpaper/README.md

 `12 Hour Clock Format` : Change the clock format to 12 hour

 `Show Date` : Show the date

+`Date Color` : Change the date color

 `Date Size` : Change the date size

-`Date Color` : Change the date color

 `X and Y Date Position` : Change the date position on screen

-`Show Year` : Show the year with date

 `Show Day Name` : Show the day name with date (ex: Monday)

 `Show Day Number` : Show the day number with date

+`Show Year` : Show the year with date

-`Format MM/DD/AA` : Set the day format as MM/DD/AA
+`Date Format MM/DD/AAAA` : Set the day format as MM/DD/AA

 ## Shadow Parameters